andela-efalayi/docster/README.md

-# Docster
+## Docster
-This is a react-redux based Document Management System (DMS) designed to managed documents which are accessed as private, public, or role.
+This is a react-redux based Document Management System (DMS) designed to managed text documents which are can be accessed as private, public, or role.

 ###### Features
 - A user can create, and edit personal documents
 - A user can view documents set as public
-- A user can also view documents set as role provided, the user has the particular roleId set
+- A user can also view documents set as role provided, the user has the roleId set on the document
 - A user (as an admin) can view all documents, users, and roles in the database.

 ***
 #### Technology
-This application was developed purely with JavaScript using React and the Redux Architecture, NodeJs, Sequelize, and Express.
+This application was developed purely with JavaScript using React and the Redux Architecture, NodeJs, Sequelize (ORM), and Express.

 ###### Dependencies
 - [Babel](https://babeljs.io/)